chiffa/BioFlow/dev_decision_log.md

     - approximate matching capacities for gene names mistypes

  - in all the DB calls, add a mock-able wrapper that would read the state of a project-wide variable and if it is set to True (in unittests) will switch it to

+ - Introduce signal over noise ratio: amount of current in the current configuration compared to what we would have expected in case of a random set of nodes.
+We could introduce this as a bootstrap on a random subset of nodes to figure which ones are random and which ones aren't

-## Required:
+## Required documentation:

 Following the interaction with Wahid when I was explaining him what my methods were doing: